-The magical lantern trail at Chester Zoo has become an annual festive occurrence, but before Christmas comes Halloween, and this year the zoo is launching a spooky trail for the very first time.
-This October, Chester Zoo will be running a new free interactive Halloween trail set to give you the creeps and allow you to get to know these curious creatures better.
+The magical lantern trail at Chester Zoo has become an annual festive occurrence, but before Christmas comes Halloween, and this year the zoo is launching a spooky trail after the success of last year’s.
+This October, Chester Zoo will be running its free interactive Halloween trail set to give you the creeps and allow you to get to know these curious creatures better.

 Throughout October, the spellbinding route will see visitors encounter five magical species including the rhinoceros hornbill, Sulawesi-crested macaque and huge Sunda gharial crocodile, and will highlight deforestation and the importance of protecting the rainforest.

 Guests will be sent on a quest to collect key words about the unique qualities of each animal before helping Luna the witch discover a legendary creature living deep inside the charity zoo’s Monsoon Forest habitat – the UK’s biggest indoor zoological building.

 Those who successfully complete the trail will be rewarded with a selection of spooky treats.

 Ellie Trigg, the zoo’s Customer Development Manager, said: “There’s a special mystical quest across South East Asia to discover at the zoo this October.
 We need visitors to help us find ‘Luna’s Legendary Creature’ which holds the secret to protecting the rainforest.

 “This new trail will take guests through our huge Monsoon Forest habitat, where visitors will be challenged with collecting a number of key words from five locations to complete their log book and help us discover ‘Luna’s Legendary Creature’.
 For the first time ever, guests will be able to jump onto Halloween-themed boats and take a ride down our Lazy River Boat Journey – spotting bats, skeletons and pumpkins along the way!